lbfm-rwth/gap-lesson/_episodes/04-testing.md

 - "Learn the 'Make it right, then make it fast' concept"
 keypoints:
 - "It is easy to create a test file by copying and pasting GAP session or use the LogTo-command."
-- "Writing a good and comprehensive test suite requires some efforts."
+- "Writing a good test suite is an art in itself."
 - "Make it right, then make it fast!"
 ---